jabural/chatbot_llm/README.md

-# chatbot_llm# Chatbot API with LangGraph and OpenAI
+# Chatbot API with LangGraph and OpenAI

 This project provides a FastAPI-based API for interacting with a chatbot built using the LangGraph library and OpenAI's GPT model.
 It includes functionality for processing conversational states and integrating internet search results into chatbot interactions via the Tavily search tool.